Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             candidates.
 The format is $TEX,$NOTEX,$FRAG. ex:
-                            200,100,100 is means that the minimum average coverage is 200 for TEX+ libraries, 100 for TEX- and fragmented libraries.
+                            200,100,100 is means that the minimum average coverage is 200 for TEX+ libraries, 100 for TEX- and fragmented (or conventional) libraries.
 Default is 30,20,30 and each number is separated by comma.
       --run_antisense_tex_coverage RUN_ANTISENSE_TEX_COVERAGE, -at RUN_ANTISENSE_TEX_COVERAGE
                             The meaning is the same as
                             --run_intergenic_tex_coverage.
 This value is for